murahman2008/robot-simulator/README.md

 # The Robot Simulator Challenge #

+### PLEASE NOTE, I have comleted the challenge using nodejs.
+I have also tried to use ES6 anywhere possible ###

 To run the simulator, please run index.js

 If you want to import the simulator in another file, you can use the main.js file.
 Sample code below: